-It’s also a market where more people rent than own where they live, with Millennials, Baby Boomers, and students all creating an on-going demand for rental property in Springfield.
+The metro area is a place where more renter households than owner-occupied, with Millennials, Baby Boomers, and students all creating an on-going demand for rental property in Springfield.

 Nicknamed “Queen City of the Ozarks” and the “Birthplace of Route 66," Springfield is located in Southwestern Missouri along the Ozark Mountain Range, and only a few hours drive from Kansas City, St. Louis, and Tulsa.